amarmer/Lambda-Metaprogramming-LMP/README.md

 constexpr auto TupleSize() {
   return std::tuple_size<typename std::decay<TPL>::type>::value;
 }
 ```

+RecursiveLambda can be similarly as a template function with variadic parameters are used.

 Example of how a tuple can be enumerated and it's elements are printed out:
 ```C++